Colleges by Location

 Financial Aid

-There are different types of financial aid: grants, loans, scholarships, and work-study programs.
-Check out some recent data to get the information about need-based and non-need-based monetary aid students could get at University of North Texas at Dallas.
+There are different types of financial help: grants, loans, scholarships, and work-study programs.
+If you wish to find out more about need-based and non-need-based aid at University of North Texas at Dallas, here are some recent data you should take into consideration.

 Need-based

-There were 1,148 students who secured need-based financial aid of any kind.
+There were 1,148 students who acquired need-based financial aid of any kind.
 Need-based college-administered scholarship and grant aid at University of North Texas at Dallas is available to international students.
-The total number of students (including freshmen) who were determined to have financial need amounted to 1,311.
-The amount of federal need-based scholarships/grants awarded to the students at this institution came to $7,726,361, and state $4,676,975.
+The total number of students (including freshmen) who were determined to have financial need came to be 1,311.
+The amount of federal need-based scholarships/grants awarded to the students at this institution added up to $7,726,361, and state $4,676,975.
 The students of University of North Texas at Dallas received the -institutional need-based aid in the amount of $2,865,497, and external in the amount of $1,202,173.

 $6,880